tacticstactics/Polarimeter_py/README.md

 Analysis:

-The time domain sinal consists of two frequency: f1 and f2.
+The time domain sinal consists of two frequency: low frequency f1 and high frequency f2.

 Magnitude of f1 and f2 determines ellipcity.